labordynamicsinstitute/ldilab-manual/94-01-how-to-use-openICPSR-backend.md

 :::{tab-item} Downloading a project manually

-- Log on to the openICPSR website by clicking on the `Code provenance` link in Jira
+- Log on to the openICPSR website by clicking on the `Replication package URL` link in Jira
 - If you get an error, the project has probably not been shared with you.
 Contact your supervisor.
 - If successfully logged on, you will be able to download the project from the "more" menu: